falexx35/BLADEZZ/README.md

-README ...
+   Created with turbowarp packager.
 All rights to MIT and krypcide